 1. Internal resources can’t do it all.

 Agencies that have a proven track record in the rehab space should be looked at seriously to augment any in-house efforts currently in play.
 Why?
-Because agencies with extensive rehab marketing focus can not only bring a wealth of knowledge in the addiction treatment vertical they’ve gained from having worked on dozens of competing sites over the years, but oftentimes have individual members on their staff that specialize in particular service lines such as SEO, Social Media, Pay Per Click Marketing, etc.
+Because agencies with extensive addiction treatment marketing focus can not only bring a wealth of knowledge in the substance abuse vertical they’ve gained from having worked on dozens of competing sites over the years, but oftentimes have individual members on their staff that specialize in particular service lines such as SEO, Social Media, Pay Per Click Marketing, etc.

-2. Conversion-focused website design is part art form and part alchemy.
+2. Conversion-focused website development is part art form and part alchemy.

 This may come across as a puzzling statement, but if you went through the process of designing your responsive website and did nothing more to it, you’re doing your facility and your bottom line a horrible injustice.